ardsh/slonik-trpc/README.md

 `arrayFilter`, `dateFilter`, and `booleanFilter` are small utilities that can be used to build sql fragments for common filters.

-These filters can then be used when calling the API. `AND`, `OR` and `NOT` filters are added automatically, to allow more complex conditions.
+These filters can then be used when calling the API. `AND`, `OR` and `NOT` filters are added automatically, to allow more complex combinations.

 ```ts
 const specificUsers = await filtersLoader.load({